Hobby Groups

 Hobby groups at Toiminnan Huone:

-• Lego group for children
+• Lego Group for children

-• Malary’s youth excursions (once a month)
+• Malary’s Youth Excursions (once a month)

 Ilmaisun Huone

-At Ilmaisun Huone, the instructors actively support participants’ social and interaction skills.
-Children can learn to work together through joy, play, and personalized support.
+Children learn to work together through joy, play, and personalized support.
 We support their activities by strengthening interaction, empowering, and celebrating their successes.
-With young people and young adults, the focus is on creating a conversational culture, considering others, and functioning in society.

 Hobby groups at Ilmaisun Huone:

-• Nuorten tulevaisuus
+• Nuorten tulevaisuus – Youth Futures Club

-• Leikki tutuksi – playgroup for children
+• Leikki tutuksi – Playgroup for children

 Basic Information